 In case, you continuously eat more calories as compared to how much you burn, typically from high-carbohydrate foods, you may have hypertriglyceridemia due to high triglycerides.

-Triglycerides are an important measures of heart health.
+Triglycerides are an important marker of cardiovascular and metabolic health and are interpreted alongside cholesterol levels and other risk factors.
 Triglycerides and cholesterol are different types of lipids that circulates in your blood.
 High level of triglycerides may aid to arteries hardening or artery walls thickening (atherosclerosis) which further enhance stroke risk, heart attack and disease.
-Extreme level of triglycerides can also result into acute inflammation in pancreas (pancreatitis).
+Very high triglyceride levels (typically ≥500–1,000 mg/dL) can cause acute pancreatitis.

 High triglycerides are generally indicating other conditions that increase the risk of heart disease and stroke, including obesity & metabolic syndrome- a group of medical conditions that includes too much fat around the waist, high blood pressure, abnormal cholesterol levels, high triglycerides, and high blood sugar.